 You can start harvesting coriander leaves when the plants are about 4-6 inches tall, typically 3-4 weeks after planting.
 Regularly harvesting the leaves will encourage more growth.

-This Thai chicken salad is a simple, yummy dish filled to the brim with nutritional goodness that even little fusspots will love!
-It's a delightful combination of tender chicken, fresh vegetables, and aromatic herbs, all tossed in a tangy, zesty dressing.
-Here’s a brief recipe.
+This Thai chicken salad is a simple, yummy dish filled with nutritional goodness that even little fusspots will love!
+It's a delightful combination of tender chicken, fresh vegetables, and tasty leaves, all tossed in a tangy, zesty dressing.
+Here’s a brief recipe for all those who love coriander!